symfony/symfony-docs/email.rst

     $ composer require mailer

-If your application doesn't use Symfony Flex, follow the installation instructions of the `SwiftMailerBundle`_.
+If your application doesn't use Symfony Flex, follow the installation instructions on `SwiftMailerBundle`_.

 .. _swift-mailer-configuration:

 Configuration
 -------------

-The ``config/packages/swiftmailer.yaml`` file created when installing the mailer provides all the initial config needed to make it work, except the parameters required to connect to the mail server.
+The ``config/packages/swiftmailer.yaml`` file that's created when installing the mailer provides all the initial config needed to send emails, except your mail server connection details.
 Those parameters are defined in the ``MAILER_URL`` environment variable in the ``.env`` file:

 .. code-block:: bash

-    # use this to disable the email delivery
+    # use this to disable email delivery
     MAILER_URL=null://localhost

     # use this to send emails via Gmail (don't use this in production)